aewindle110/DroneWQ/README.md

 ## Alternative Installation

-You can also build the environment yourself by following the instructions from the micasense repo here https://micasense.github.io/imageprocessing/MicaSense%20Image%20Processing%20Setup.html
-Though it is likely quicker and more reproducible to just pull it from Dockerhub with the first command.

-We have included a lightweight version of the MicaSense imageprocessing scripts in this repo (they can be found [here](https://github.com/micasense/imageprocessing), but our version is slightly modified to put out radiance in Float32 format instead of Uint16.
-Future versions of the Micasense package are planned to make this an option and at that point we will remove it from our library and simply import the up to date maintained version.
+You can also build the environment yourself by following the instructions from the micasense repo here https://micasense.github.io/imageprocessing/MicaSense%20Image%20Processing%20Setup.html We have included a lightweight version of the MicaSense imageprocessing scripts in this repo (they can be found [here](https://github.com/micasense/imageprocessing).
+Note that our imageprocessing scripts are slightly modified in that radiance data type is expressed as Float32 instead of Uint16.
+Micasense is planning on a future package with user specified radiance data types, at which point we will revert to their package version.

-## ***Data Setup***
+## ***MicaSense Folder Structure***
 Once all MicaSense images have been downloaded into a local directory (e.g. `\data`), separate images into 4 sub-directories as below:
 ```
 \data